 Are you questioning your gender identity?

-Are you a Christian who struggles with guilt because of cross dressing?
+Are you a Christian who struggles with cross dressing?

 There are an estimated six million* people in the U.S. who are uncomfortable with their birth gender.
 Three million of these identify strongly with the gender opposite their birth gender.
 They feel trapped in a life that does not fit.
 Many see their gender identity as a battlefield, and are not at peace with who they are.
 Out of obligation to family, friends and career, they attempt to deny or conceal these feelings, and often end up living a secret, closeted life full of fear, guilt and shame.